-- Who is responsible for decomposing a program into independent tasks? - In most cases: the programmer - Automatic decomposition of sequential programs continues to be a challenging research problem (very difficult in general case) - Compiler must analyze program, identify dependencies - What if dependencies are data dependent (not known at compile time)? - Researchers have had modest success with simple loop nests - The "magic parallelizing compiler" for complex, general-purpose code has not yet been achieved
+- Who is responsible for performing decomposition? - In most cases: the programmer - Automatic decomposition of sequential programs continues to be a challenging research problem (very difficult in general case) - Compiler must analyze program, identify dependencies - What if dependencies are data dependent (not known at compile time)? - Researchers have had modest success with simple loop nests - The "magic parallelizing compiler" for complex, general-purpose code has not yet been achieved